 Squamous cell lung cancer, also called squamous cell carcinoma of the lung, accounts for about 30% of all lung cancers.
-In addition to existing treatment approaches, new treatment approaches are being developed.
+It's a type of non-small cell lung cancer (NSCLC) that typically is treated using one or more types of therapy—surgery, radiation, chemotherapy, angiogenesis inhibitors, or immunotherapy.

 What is squamous cell lung cancer?